-Cypress High School is a comprehensive campus for grades 9-12 with a current enrollment of approximately 2749 students.
-Cypress High School is also a California Distinguished School that is committed to preparing all students for college and career readiness, and as part of our Partnership for the 21st Century, students are utilizing collaboration, verbal and written communication, creativity, and application of learning or project-based assessments as part of all students' academic/classroom experience.
+Cypress High School is a comprehensive campus for grades 9-12 with a current enrollment of approximately 2877 students.
+Cypress High School is also a Gold Ribbon and California Distinguished School that is committed to preparing all students for college and career readiness, and as part of our Partnership for the 21st Century, students are utilizing collaboration, verbal and written communication, creativity, and application of learning or project-based assessments as part of all students' academic/classroom experience.
 The school maintains a rigorous academic focus, in which all curricula are closely aligned with California State Standards, with an emphasis on preparing students for the college arena.
 Cypress High is among the top academically performing schools in the state.
 Academic achievement is ranked in the top decile for schools statewide and in 100 similar schools.
-Cypress High School offers a wide variety of electives, which support the Career Pathways Program, visual and performing arts programs, athletic programs, and advanced placement and honors-level courses to enhance students preparation for college entrance.
+Cypress High School offers a wide variety of electives, which support the Career Pathways Program, visual and performing arts programs, athletic programs, and advanced placement and honors-level courses to enhance students' preparation for college entrance.
 Cypress High School maintains high expectations for student behavior and academic progress.

 Cypress High School offers a wide array of courses, which meet University of California A-G requirements.
-Forty-four Advanced Placement (AP) courses are offered; and, all students are expected to enroll in A-G coursework minimally through the 10th grade.
-From the Graduating Class of 2015, 61.8% percent of graduating seniors completed University of California A-G admission requirements.
+Nineteen Advanced Placement (AP) courses are offered (in 49 sections); and, all students are expected to enroll in A-G coursework.
+From the Graduating Class of 2017, 61.3% percent of graduating seniors completed University of California A-G admission requirements.

-Opportunities for visual and performing arts include band, orchestra, theatre, dance, drawing and painting, digital photography, and Advanced Placement Studio Art.
-Foreign language is offered in Spanish and French including Spanish for Spanish speakers, AP Spanish Language, and American Sign Language.
-Career Technical Education (CTE) Pathways include: Design Visual and Media Arts, Media Production, Child Development, Financial Services, Patient Care, Information Support and Services, Software and Systems Development, and Food Services and Hospitality.
-Regional Occupational Program (ROP) classes in Child Development, Child Care, Legal Law, Floral Design, and American Sign Language are offered on campus during the regular school day.
-A ROP EMR/EMT program is offered after school.
+Opportunities for visual and performing arts include band, orchestra, dance, drawing and painting, digital photography, and Advanced Placement Studio Art.
+World languages are offered in Spanish (including Spanish for Spanish speakers), French and American Sign Language.
+Career Technical Education (CTE) Pathways include: Design Visual and Media Arts, Media Production, Child Development, Patient Care, Information Support and Services, Software and Systems Development, and Food Services and Hospitality.
+Regional Occupational Program (ROP) classes in Child Development, Patient Care, Child Care, Public Safety, and Legal Professions are offered on campus during the regular school day.
+Various other ROP programs are offered to students after school as well.
+Additionally, Cypress College has partnered with the AUHSD to offer Dual Enrollment for students in Cyber Security Pathway, Theater Arts, and Court Reporting.

-Support classes to help close the achievement gap include English for Academic Purposes, and special education collaboration classes in ELA, Algebra, Geometry, Biology, Earth Science, Government, Economics, World History, and U.S. History.
-After-school peer tutoring is provided one day per week by the California Scholarship Federation.
+Support classes to help close the achievement gap include special education collaboration classes in ELA, Algebra, Geometry, Biology, Earth Science, Government, Economics, World History, and U.S. History.
+After-school peer tutoring is provided two days per week by the California Scholarship Federation with teacher supervision and support.